actor headshot prep

 Finally... try and get a good night's sleep before the session and make sure you are hydrated.
 Don't over think the session, just relax, listen to directions and enjoy yourself.

-I hope this Actor Headshot Prep Sheet has been useful, but please don't hesitate to ask if you have any questions, you can find my Contact Page here
+I hope this prep sheet has been useful, but please don't hesitate to ask any questions; either call me or use my Contact Page here

 Cheers